DariuszProcelewski/configure-ad/README.md

 To do this, I did the following:

-#1 - Search for "Network security groups" in Azure and click into "Network security groups" when it comes up.
+#1 Search for "Network security groups" in Azure and click into "Network security groups" when it comes up.
 Not the classic version.

-#2 - Click into "client-1-nsg" (or whatever you have it named) and do the following steps:
+#2 Click into "client-1-nsg" (or whatever you have it named) and do the following steps:

-- - Click the "Settings" dropdown menu
+- Click the "Settings" dropdown menu

-- - Click "Inbound security rules"
+- Click "Inbound security rules"

-- - Click "Add"
+- Click "Add"

-- - Leave everything alone except in the "Destination port ranges" field; change the number to 53 and in the "Priority" field change it to 290
+- Leave everything alone except in the "Destination port ranges" field; change the number to 53 and in the "Priority" field change it to 290

--- Click the "Save" button
+- Click the "Save" button

--- Then click "Outbound security rules" and complete the same process again
+- Then click "Outbound security rules" and complete the same process again

-#3 - Then click into "dc-1-nsg" and do the same process again.
+#3  Then click into "dc-1-nsg" and do the same process again.

-#4 - Go to "Virtual machines"
+#4  Go to "Virtual machines"

-#5 - Click the checkbox next to "client-1" and "dc-1" and click "Restart" in the top bar
+#5  Click the checkbox next to "client-1" and "dc-1" and click "Restart" in the top bar

-<h2>Deployment and Configuration Steps</h2>